Thopic/righor/UPLOAD.md

 How to send off a new release, cause it's hell.

+- change the version number in Cargo.toml
+- create a new tag `git tag v#version_number`
+- commit, push, push tag

 First, righor:
 - change the version number in Cargo.toml
 - commit and push.